molab-itp/content-2023-Fa/weeks/09_multi.md

 ## Homework Week09

-- Prepare first draft of your final project proposal
+- Prepare first draft of your final project proposal.
+Ok to entertain more than one initial concept

 - Option 1: